Smart Ways To Save Money Growing Vegetables And Herbs

 Another expensive part of building a vegetable and herb garden is filling the beds with dirt.
 Buying dozens of bags of dirt from your local garden store, but that’s going to cost you hundreds of dollars.
 Each garden bed will need several bags of dirt.

 Instead, call a local nursery and ask about the price of delivering dirt in bulk.
 Most places deliver for a fantastic price.
+Also check sites like groupon and couponmonk offering deals from local nurseries.
 Buying dirt in bulk isn’t a smart idea if you just need to fill in a bit, but it should be the route you pick if you need to fill several garden beds at one time.

 Try a Seed Swap